Go1c/Next-Generation-Character-Rendering/README.md

 #### Detail

-I just use Kajiya-Kay Shading Model, it already shows a good look.The key to calclate the Kajiya-Kay specula
+I just use Kajiya-Kay Shading Model, it already shows a good look.The key to calclate the Kajiya-Kay specular is to replace the normal by tangent, then to calculate specular.

 ## Face